solidi/learning-notes/hobbies/plastic-modeling.md

 1. Buy two of the same kits.
 You are bound to lose pieces or make unrecoverable mistakes.
 1. Never touch the model with bare hands.
 Use gloves so oils do not get on model.
 1. Resist the temptation to touch the model unnecessarily.
 Excessive touching leads to breakage.
+1. Less is more in any application.
+Except when thinning paint.
+Thin more.

 ## Techniques